-Gender-specific environments are a part of a well-rounded rehabilitation treatment program, but why?
+Gender-specific environments are a part of a well-rounded rehabilitation treatment program.
+Why is gender specific treatment for teens so successful?
 Do biological and behavioral factors leading to self-destruction vary for males and females?
 How much does age matter?
 The answers are nuanced and research reveals new information.
 Studies show men and women are impacted differently by mental health struggles, especially addiction.
 What, how, and why people become self-destructive can vary widely.
 Studies on teenagers show less variation across gender lines than in adults, especially for younger teens.

 There are many reasons why gender-specific treatment is effective for teens, says Newport Academy’s founding Executive Clinical Director, Barbara Nosal, PhD.
 The goal of a gender-specific approach, Nosal says, is to create “a therapeutic environment where teen girls and boys feel empowered to develop coping skills and increase their sense of self and independence.”
 These objectives remain constant despite shifting statistics.